opensovereigncloud/cc-cvm-docs/cvm.md

   Disadvantages of this approach are:

   - **(New Manifests)**:  Security admins need to learn new policies instead of using existing Kubernetes manifests that are already known to admins.
   - **(Binary Transformation)**: The operating system cannot access enclaves to protect the application from malicious accesses by the operating system.
-This means that we
+This means that we cannot use standard system call instructions since they require the operating system to have access to the application.
+Therefore, we need to transform the binaries to not use system call instructions.

 - **Application Microservices inside of Enclaves with Governance (O5)**